psicofil/SalomeGeomFilterGroup/README.md

 # SalomeGeomFilterGroup

 A python script for creating Geometry groups in the GEOM module using features and properties of another group.
+Add the directory of the script to add an entry into the plugin menu for GEOM (New Entity / Python Plugins).

 ## Previews